Practice Policies & Patient Information

 Suggestions/Complaints

-While we hope that you do not find it necessary to complain about any of our services we do, however, understand that sometimes things can happen.
+While we hope that you do not find it necessary to complain about any of our services we do understand that sometimes things can happen.
 If you have a complaint about anything to do with Southern Group Practice LLC you should, in the first instance, put your concerns in writing to the Practice Manager who will deal with your complaint in accordance with the Practice Policy.
 If the matter is not resolved the Practice Manager will then forward your complaint to the Family Practitioner Services at the Department of Health.

 Your Rights & Responsibilities As A Patient